lauren-madey/IditarodROVER2018/README.md

 ## [Iditarod Motorsports ROVER Team](http://iditarodmotorsports.weebly.com/)
 Some of this code is sample code from the company Ten80.

+#### Communications and Sharing platform used by the Iditarod ROVER Team

 ### Software Used
 Processing: https://processing.org/download/ -used to created coded imagery for the wireless control panel